Ari Ben-Menashe: Literary career

-Legal issues

-1989 arrest
+Controversy

-In November 1989, he was arrested in the United States for violating the Arms Export Control Act for trying to sell three Lockheed C-130 Hercules transport aircraft to Iran using false end-user certificates.
-Ben-Menashe claimed that the Israeli government offered him a plea bargain.After realizing that Israel was not going to support him, Ben-Menashe began to give interviews to journalists from prison on matters including his role in the October Surprise and its links with the Iran–Contra affair.
+In November 1989, Ben-Menashe was arrested in the United States for violating the Arms Export Control Act for allegedly trying to sell three Lockheed C-130 Hercules transport aircraft to Iran using false end-user certificates.
+Ben-Menashe claimed that the Israeli government offered him a plea bargain.

-Then, Israel sought to discredit him, with efforts including an "authoritative source" telling The Jerusalem Post (27 March 1990) that "the Defence establishment 'never had any contacts with Ari Ben-Menashe and his activities.'"
+In March 1990, The Jerusalem Post reported that "the Defence establishment 'never had any contacts with Ari Ben-Menashe and his activities.'"
 The claims were dropped after Ben-Menashe provided Newsweeks Robert Parry with employment references from Israeli intelligence sources.
 After almost a year in prison, he was acquitted on 28 November 1990, with a jury accepting that he had acted on behalf of Israel.
 During his trial, Ben-Menashe's passport was presented as another piece of evidence that he was more than just a low-level Persian translator for the Israeli Defense Forces.
 The passport documented travel all over the world including Peru, Chile, Guatemala, and multiple points in Asia and Europe.
 Ben-Menashe's lawyer asked the jury rhetorically, "They need a Persian translator in Chile?"
 He then stated, "That doesn't make any sense."
 Former Time correspondent Raji Samghabadi, to whom Ben-Menashe had given details on the Iran–Contra affair before they became public, proved a key defense witness.
 Samghabadi testified that Ben-Menashe had told him about the U.S. and Israeli arms deals, which would become the foundation of the Iran–Contra Affair, several months before the story broke in the Lebanese newspaper Ash-Shiraa, which indicated that he had high-level inside knowledge of Israeli affairs.

-With Ben-Menashe's claims remaining in the public eye, in early 1991 The New Republics Steven Emerson traveled to Israel and, on his return, described Ben-Menashe as merely a "low-level translator" even though the references described Ben-Menashe as working in "key positions" and handling "complex and sensitive assignments."
+In early 1991, after returning from Israel, The New Republics Steven Emerson described Ben-Menashe as a "low-level translator" although references had said he was working in "key positions" and handling "complex and sensitive assignments."
 Parry later wrote that other documents confirmed Ben-Menashe's travels: "Ben-Menashe's passports and other documents revealed that he had traveled extensively with frequent trips to Latin America, Eastern Europe, the United States and elsewhere, not exactly the record of the stay-at-home, low-level translator that Israel was trying to sell to me and other journalists."
-Emerson also published his claims in other outlets, and Newsweek (which Parry had left in June 1990) also attacked Ben-Menashe.
-In 1992, however, Moshe Hebroni, the deputy director of the Military Intelligence Directorate, told Craig Unger that Ben-Menashe had worked directly with him and had access to sensitive material.
+In 1992, Moshe Hebroni, deputy director of the Military Intelligence Directorate, told Craig Unger that Ben-Menashe had worked directly with him and had access to sensitive material.